-The District's dress code is established to teach grooming, hygiene, prevent disruption, and minimize safety hazards.
+The District's dress code is established to teach grooming, hygiene, prevent disruption, minimize safety hazards, and maintains a positive learning climate.
 Students should dress neatly and clothing should cover the body and should fit in a manner to promote modesty for the age group involved.
 School board policy prohibits any clothing that, in the principal's judgment may reasonably be expected to cause disruption or be inappropriate for the school environment.
-Although students and parents may determine a student's personal dress and grooming standards provided that they comply with the following guidelines:
+Teachers and staff should send students that are out of dress code to the office first thing in the morning, however they can be send at any time during the school day.
+Students in grades 6-12th who violate the dress code will turn-in to administration their inappropriate clothing item and will be issued an alternative garment to wear.
+On the second infraction, they will also have to pay a \$5.00 fine.
+Repeated or continual dress code violations will result in further disciplinary actions.
+Students in grades Pre K - 5th may have similar consequences depending on the severity of the infraction.
+Students and parents may determine a student's personal dress and grooming standards provided that they comply with the following guidelines: